British Rail: APTIS ticket

-The privatisation process began when BR's passenger sectors were divided into 25 shadow franchises – these were publicly owned TOCs operating in the planned franchise areas prior to the actual franchises being put to tender:

-The opening of the Channel Tunnel saw operations by Eurostar begin from London Waterloo to Paris and Brussels.

 Accidents and incidents

 Preserved lines

 The narrow-gauge Vale of Rheidol Railway in Ceredigion, Wales, became part of British Railways at nationalisation.
 Although built as a working railway, in 1948 the line was principally a tourist attraction.
 British Rail operated the line using steam locomotives long after the withdrawal of standard-gauge steam.
 The line's three steam locomotives were the only ones to receive TOPS serial numbers and be painted in BR Rail Blue livery with the double arrow logo.
 The Vale of Rheidol Railway was privatised in 1989 and continues to operate as a private heritage railway.

 Other preserved lines, or heritage railways, have reopened lines previously closed by British Rail.
 These range from picturesque rural branch lines like the Keighley and Worth Valley Railway to sections of mainline such as the Great Central Railway.
 Many have links to the National Rail network, both at station interchanges, for example, the Severn Valley Railway between Kidderminster and Kidderminster Town, and physical rail connections like the Watercress Line at Alton.

 Although most are operated solely as leisure amenities, some also provide educational resources, and a few have ambitions to restore commercial services over routes abandoned by the nationalised industry.